ipfs-inactive/research/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md

 Some of the known shortcommings of existing solutions are:

 - They don't offer protection against network analysis (it is possible to infer what the user is doing by analysing network traffic)
+- Some of the solutions (e.g. OctopusDHT) rely on centralised certificate authorities for reputation management
 - Solutions that are more resistant (not fully resistent) typically trade off bandwidth + memory for creating that protection (e.g. creating noise in the network to make it hard to distinguish valid from dummy traffic)
 - Lack of data encryption at rest
 - Lack of complete authorization + revocation